 Merus N.V. is a clinical-stage immuno-oncology company developing innovative bispecific antibody therapeutics, headquartered in Utrecht, the Netherlands.
 Merus US, Inc. is a wholly-owned subsidiary of Merus N.V. located in Boston, Massachusetts, United States.
-These condensed consolidated interim financial statements as at and for the three month period ended 31 March 2016 comprise Merus N.V. and Merus US, Inc. (together, the "Company").
+These condensed consolidated interim financial statements as at and for the six month period ended 30 June 2016 comprise Merus N.V. and Merus US, Inc. (together, the "Company").

-On 24 May 2016, the Company closed the initial public offering of 5,500,000 of its common shares and, on 26 May 2016, of an additional 639,926 of its common shares, at a price to the public of US\$10 per share (the "IPO").
-Net proceeds to the Company after deducting underwriting discounts and commissions and offering expenses were US\$ 53.3 million.
-On 19 May 2016, the Company's common shares were listed on the NASDAQ Global Market ("NASDAQ").
-In connection with the IPO the Company's legal structure under Dutch law was changed from a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) to a public company with limited liability (naamloze vennootschap).
-In addition, in connection with the IPO, all of the Company's preferred shares converted into common shares.
+On 24 May 2016, Merus N.V. closed its initial public offering of 5,500,000 common shares and, upon the underwriters' exercise of their option to purchase additional shares on 26 May 2016, issued an additional 639,926 of its common shares, at a price to the public of US\$10.00 per share (the "IPO").
+Net proceeds to Merus N.V. after deducting underwriting discounts and commissions and offering expenses were US\$53.3 million.
+On 19 May 2016, Merus N.V.'s common shares were listed on The NASDAQ Global Market ("NASDAQ").
+In connection with the IPO, Merus N.V.'s legal structure under Dutch law was changed from a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) to a public company with limited liability (naamloze vennootschap).
+In addition, in connection with the IPO, all of Merus N.V.'s preferred shares converted into common shares.

-The Company was incorporated in the Netherlands, with its statutory seat in Utrecht.
-In connection with becoming a public company, on 19 May 2016, the Company's name changed from "Merus B.V." to "Merus N.V."
-The address of the Company's registered office is Padualaan 8, 3584CH Utrecht, the Netherlands.
+Merus N.V. was incorporated in the Netherlands, with its statutory seat in Utrecht.
+In connection with becoming a public company, on 19 May 2016, Merus N.V.'s name changed from "Merus B.V." to "Merus N.V."
+The address of Merus N.V.'s registered office is Padualaan 8, 3584CH Utrecht, the Netherlands.